Skip to main content Skip to navigation

 Welcome to English at Warwick!
 We're really looking forward to meeting you in the new term.

 To help you get a sense of what to expect from your degree, we have listed some possible advance reading below.
 Don't worry about reading everything listed here—we just want you to get a sense of what to prepare if you have time to do so.
-We recommend you choose a few books that look interesting to you and read over the summer.
-You’ll get access to electronic resources once you’ve formally joined the university during Welcome Week.
+If you want to, we recommend you choose a few books that look interesting to you and read over the summer.
+Please note, however, that we will be providing you with some of the books listed below free of charge during Welcome Week: see the information box on 'Books' for details.
+You’ll also get access to electronic resources once you’ve formally joined the university during Welcome Week.

 Modes of Reading